nsmarkop/plover_system_switcher/README.rst

 Installation
 ------------

-*This plugin has not been released on PyPI yet, so locally installing from source is currently the only option.*

 Download the latest version of Plover for your operating system from the `releases page <https://github.com/openstenoproject/plover/releases>`__.
 Only versions 4.0.0.dev6 and higher are supported.

-Once installed, navigate to the Plugin Manager in the main Plover window.
-From there you should see the “plover-system-switcher” plugin which you can select and install to use after restarting Plover.
+1. Open Plover
+2. Navigate to the Plugin Manager tool
+3. Select the “plover-system-switcher” plugin entry in the list
+4. Click install
+5. Restart Plover

 The same method can be used for updating and uninstalling the plugin.

 If you run Plover from source you can alternatively install it directly with pip or you can check out a copy of this repository and install it